slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 ### Events

 Your Node module can also asynchronously trigger events that can be listened to on the Brackets side.
 Events are registered using the ```registerEvent``` command in the DomainManager, and emitted using the ```emitEvent```.
-On the client side, events can be listened for using the standard jQuery event system on instances of the NodeConnection class.
-The jQuery event type will are in the following format `domainName:eventName`.
-For example, for the `log` event in the `base` domain, listen for the `base:log` event type.
+On the client side, events can be listened for using the standard jQuery event system on instances of the NodeDomain class, by simply doing `$(myDomain).on("someEvent", someHandler)`.

-So, to listen for log events, we can do:
+Under the hood, events are dispatched through NodeConnection.
+Under normal circumstances you shouldn't need to deal with this, but if you want to listen to them at this level (e.g. to catch events across multiple domains), the jQuery event types will be in the format `domainName:eventName`.
+For example, for the `log` event in the `base` domain, listen for the `base:log` event type:

 ```javascript
 $(_nodeConnection).on("base:log", function (evt, level, timestamp, message) {